anaghajayaprakash/number-guessing-game.py/README.md

 ## How to run

 1. Make sure you installed python program.
-2. Open a terminal in thiis folder.
+2. Open a terminal in this folder.
 3. Run the command.